-You may be new to qPCR and are uncertain about which probe dyes are compatible with the qPCR instrument in your laboratory; or maybe you are designing probes for your assays, and have questions about quencher options.
+You may be new to qPCR and uncertain about which probe dyes are compatible with the qPCR instrument in your laboratory, or maybe you are designing probes for your assays and have questions about quencher options.
 Here we provide some advice on how to select appropriate dyes and quenchers for your probe-based qPCR assays.

-These double-quenched probes generate less background and increased signal compared to probes containing a single quencher (Figure 3).
-See the Product focus box (right) for more information.
+These double-quenched probes generate less background and increased signal compared to probes containing a single quencher (Figure 4).
+See our PrimeTime™ qPCR Probes page for more information.

 IDT supplies commonly used dark quenchers as well as the proprietary dark quenchers, Iowa Black FQ, Iowa Black RQ, and the internal ZEN Quencher.
 TAMRA is also a quencher option for a FAM reporter dye.

 More questions?
 We can help.
-Email our experts for assistance with your qPCR project.
+Contact us for assistance with your qPCR project.

 For research use only.
 Not for use in diagnostic procedures.
 Unless otherwise agreed to in writing, IDT does not intend these products to be used in clinical applications and does not warrant their fitness or suitability for any clinical diagnostic use.
 Purchaser is solely responsible for all decisions regarding the use of these products and any associated regulatory or legal obligations.
 RUO22-1576_001